-When we meditate it’s easy to get sucked into feeling like you’re trying to achieve something, that you can have a good or bad meditation.
+When we meditate it’s easy to get sucked into feeling like you’re trying to achieve something.

-That a good meditation is when you keep your focus on the breath and it’s a bad meditation when your mind wanders.
+That a good meditation practice is when you keep your focus on the breath and it’s a bad meditation practice when your mind wanders.

 But in meditation there is only awareness or non-awareness.

-So when you lose focus on the breath and you notice that your mind has become lost in thought, you’re not having a bad mediation, you’re becoming aware.
+So when you lose focus on the breath and you notice that your mind has become lost in thought, you’re not having a bad practice, you’re becoming aware.

 Aware that your mind has drifted off into thought.

-And awareness is that moment when you notice you’re lost in thought.
+And awareness is that key moment when you notice you’re lost in thought.

-No need to think you’re doing it all wrong or you’re having a ‘bad’ meditation.
+No need to think you’re doing it wrong or you’re having a ‘bad’ meditation.

 So when you meditate, you can expect your mind to be busy, easily distracted and restless.